 About WordPress Widgets: Understanding WordPress Widgets For New Users

-(WordPress widgets help make managing and using WordPress easy!)
+(WP widgets help make managing and using WordPress easy!)

-- list of pages
+- nested list of pages

-- links to resources
+- links to external sites

 - links to recent posts

 - poll results

 - RSS feed items